haiya1994/BERE/README.md

 - cuda      9.0

-## Data
+## Installation Guide
-The download link of full datasets: https://cloud.tsinghua.edu.cn/d/0e3a253403914c33b3dd/.

-The download link of word embedding: http://evexdb.org/pmresources/vec-space-models/.
-Please put it in `./data/`.
+1. Download the pretrained word embedding `PubMed-and-PMC-w2v.bin` from http://evexdb.org/pmresources/vec-space-models/ and put it in `./data/`.

-The download link of DDI'13 dataset can also be found in: https://github.com/arwhirang/DDI-recursive-NN/.
+2. Download the complete DTI dataset from https://cloud.tsinghua.edu.cn/d/1bdb3bed3031479c8aa9/ and put it in `./data/dti/`.

 ## How to Run
 [DDI Expirement](less than 1h for one training)
-1. Download the pretrained word embedding `PubMed-and-PMC-w2v.bin` to `./data/`.

-2. Run  `./data/ddi/data_prepare.py` to preprocess the DDI dataset.
+1. Run  `./data/ddi/data_prepare.py` to preprocess the DDI dataset.

-3. Run `./train_ddi.py` to train BERE with different learning rates.
+2. Run `./train_ddi.py` to train BERE with different learning rates.

-4. Run `./test_ddi.py` to test BERE with the best model.
+3. Run `./test_ddi.py` to test BERE with the best model.

 &nbsp;

 [DTI Expirement](taking 10~20h before convergence)

-1. Download the pretrained word embedding `PubMed-and-PMC-w2v.bin` to `./data/`.

-2. Download the DTI dataset to `./data/dti/`.

-2. Run  `./data/dti/data_prepare.py` to preprocess the DTI dataset.
+1. Run  `./data/dti/data_prepare.py` to preprocess the DTI dataset.

-3. Run `./train_dti.py` to train BERE with different learning rates.
+2. Run `./train_dti.py` to train BERE with different learning rates.

-4. Run `./test_dti.py` to test BERE with the best model.
+3. Run `./test_dti.py` to test BERE with the best model.

 &nbsp;